-I was having a clear-out on my old MP3 player the other day to make room for some new music I had purchased, and there were about 150 songs on there, spanning nearly eight years.
-My songs have so many special memories connected to them.
-People, places, and moments in my life.
-For example, my first boyfriend’s favorite song, my dad’s favorite song, and the film soundtrack we played at my mother’s and my brothers’ funerals; the songs we danced to when we went clubbing (from the nineties and naughties).
-Songs from adverts, TV, and films; the songs I learned to play on the guitar and the piano.
+I was having a clear-out of my old MP3 player the other day to make room for some new music I had purchased, and there were about 150 songs on it, spanning nearly eight years.
+My songs have so many special memories connected to them – people, places, and moments in my life.
+For example, my first boyfriend’s favorite song, my dad’s favorite song, the film soundtrack we played at my mother’s and my brothers’ funerals and the songs from the 80s and 90s we danced to when we went clubbing.
+Songs from adverts, TV, and films; songs I learned to play on the guitar and the piano.

-Music stirs emotions, it’s a powerful stimulus for memory, and leads to connecting more effectively with distant memories.
+Music stirs emotions – it’s a powerful stimulus for memory, and leads to more effective connections with distant memories.
 When you purchase songs online and save them on your computer, you can see the exact time and date you bought them, allowing you to think back to that time and remember what was going on in your life and what made you like that particular song.

-There are so many types of musical genres, and the more sophisticated technology has become for creating music and mixing and editing, the more diverse it has become.
+There are so many musical genres, and the more sophisticated technology has become for creating, mixing and editing music, the more diverse the genres have become.
 Musical taste is a personal thing.
-We are influenced by our families and friends’ musical choices, the era in which we grew up, and by TV, film, and social media.
-Musical choices are often based on mood and situation.
+We are influenced by our families and friends’ musical choices, the era in which we grew up and by TV, film, and social media.
+Musical choices are often also based on mood and situation.

-There are many benefits to music – listening to music activates every part of the brain.
-In particular, it lowers cortisol levels, and music therapy has been shown to help with anxiety, fatigue, and depression.
-In turn, it can increase self-esteem and motivation.
-It can help you cope with pain by boosting endorphin levels and reducing muscle tension.
+There are many benefits to music – listening to music has been shown to activate every part of the brain.
+Notably, it lowers cortisol levels, and music therapy has been shown to help with anxiety, fatigue, and depression.
+This can in turn increase self-esteem and motivation.
+Music can also help you cope with pain by boosting endorphin levels and reducing muscle tension.

 Music is known to help reduce stress by lowering cortisol levels and increasing dopamine.
-We often listen to music to help us feel better – happy songs can up us feel more upbeat and energetic.
-Sad songs can be cathartic and be an outlet for emotional distress.
+We often listen to music to help us feel better – happy songs can make us feel more upbeat and energetic, while sad songs can be cathartic and an outlet for emotional distress.
 Music helps increase self-awareness and coping skills.
 There is also evidence now that music may be able to reduce seizure activity in children with epilepsy.
 The modulation of the musical input works as a stimulus that affects the emotional state of the person and hence the cerebral & limbic activity and cerebral rhythms.
 The therapeutic possibilities are currently being investigated for treating some mental and neurological disorders.

 Music also increases emotional awareness: children who practice music regularly perform better academically and score higher on social-emotional assessments.
-This is due to the improvement in motor and cognitive function from music, leading to greater emotional intelligence.
+This is due to the improvement in motor and cognitive function gained from music, which leads to greater emotional intelligence.